HealthInfo Canterbury

 It's important to take your medicine as your doctor has prescribed.
 Always follow the instructions on the bottle.
 For example, you need to take some medicines such as metoclopramide or domperidone 20 to 30 minutes before meals so they can take effect by the time you start eating.

-If your anti-nausea medicine isn't working, keep taking it but check with your nurse or doctor.
+If your anti-nausea medicine is not working, keep taking it but check with your nurse or doctor.
 Also check with your nurse or doctor if you no longer feel sick.
 It might be because your medicine is working well, and your nausea might come back if you stop taking the medicine.

 There are several tips that can help keep nausea or vomiting in check.